Prevent unexpected charges with Azure billing and cost management

 Estimate cost online using the pricing calculator

-Check out the pricing calculator and total cost of ownership calculator to get an estimate the monthly cost of the service you're interested in.
-For example, an A1 Windows Virtual Machine (VM) is estimated to cost $66.96 USD/month in compute hours if you leave it running the whole time:
+For example, in the pricing calculator, an A1 Windows Virtual Machine (VM) is estimated to cost a certain amount/month in compute hours if you leave it running the whole time:

 If you have a subscription that uses credits, then the spending limit is turned on for you by default.
 This way, when you spend all your credits, your credit card doesn't get charged.
 See the full list of Azure offers and the availability of spending limit.

-However, if you hit your spending limit, your services get disabled.
+However, when you reach your spending limit, your services get disabled.
 That means your VMs are deallocated.
 To avoid service downtime, you must turn off the spending limit.
 Any overage gets charged onto your credit card on file.

-To see if you've got spending limit on, go to the Subscriptions view in the Account Center.
-A banner appears if your spending limit is on:
+To see if you've got a spending limit on, go to the Subscriptions view in the Account Center.
+A banner appears if your spending limit is on, similar to the following:

 You can use tags to group billing data for supported services.
-For example, if you run several VMs for different teams, then you can use tags to categorize costs by cost center (HR, marketing, finance) or environment (production, pre-production, test).
+For example, if you run several VMs for different teams, then you can use tags to categorize costs by cost center (for example: HR, marketing, finance, etc.) or environment (for example: production, pre-production, test).

 For more information, see Using tags to organize your Azure resources.

-Consider enabling cost-cutting features like auto-shutdown for VMs
+Consider cost-cutting features like auto shutdown for VMs

-Depending on your scenario, you could configure auto-shutdown for your VMs in the Azure portal.
-For more information, see Auto-shutdown for VMs using Azure Resource Manager.
+Depending on your scenario, you can configure auto shutdown for your VMs in the Azure portal.
+For more information, see Auto shutdown for VMs using Azure Resource Manager.

 For more cost-cutting features for your development and test environments, check out Azure DevTest Labs.

-Azure Advisor is a preview feature that helps you reduce costs by identifying resources with low usage.
-Turn it on in the Azure portal:
+Azure Advisor helps you reduce costs by identifying resources with low usage.
+Visit Advisor in the Azure portal:

-Use our billing API to programmatically get usage data.
+Use the Azure billing API to programmatically get usage data.
 Use the RateCard API and the Usage API together to get your billed usage.
 For more information, see Gain insights into your Microsoft Azure resource consumption.